astoeckel/si446x-driver/README.md

 ## Compilation and installation of the main program

 The main program uses the `wiringPi` library for the Raspberry Pi GPIO pins and the CMake build system.
-Please install this library before continuing.
+Please install `wiringPi` before continuing, documentation on how to do this can be found [here](http://wiringpi.com/download-and-install/).

 To download, compile, and install the provided example program run
 ```bash